Siddhesh1123/RBAC-system-project/README.md

 # RBAC Dashboard Project

 This is a React-based dashboard application that allows you to manage users.
-It provides functionalities to add, edit, and delete users.
-The project is built using React.js, Tailwind CSS, and makes use of an API service for CRUD operations.
+It provides functionalities to add, edit, and delete users with manage permission and roles .
+The project is built using React.js, Tailwind CSS, Daisy UI , Lottie animations and makes use of an API service for CRUD operations using backend   - API for CRUD operations using Express.js ,Postman ,MongoDB ,Node.js ,MondoDB compass.

 ## Features